pojntfx/networked-linux-memsync/docs/main.md

 #### RTT, LAN and WAN

 Round-trip time (RTT) represents the time data takes to travel from a source to a destination and back.
 It provides a valuable insight into application latency, and can varying according to many factors such as network type, system load and physical distance.
-Local area networks (LAN) are geographically small networks characterised by having a low RTT, resulting in a low latency due to the short distance (typically no more than across an office or data center) that data needs to travel.
+Local area networks (LAN) are geographically small networks characterized by having a low RTT, resulting in a low latency due to the short distance (typically no more than across an office or data center) that data needs to travel.
 As a result of their small geographical size and isolation, perimeter security is often applied to such networks, meaning that the LAN is viewed as a trusted network that doesn't necessarily require authentication or encryption between internal systems, resulting in a potentially lower overhead.

 \newpage{}

 Wide area networks (WAN) on the other hand typically span a large geographical area, with the internet being an example that operates on a planetary scale.
-Due to the physical distance between source and destination, as well as the number of hops required for data to reach the destination, these networks typically have higher RTT and thus latency, and are also vulnerable to wire tapping and packet inspection, meaning that in order to securely transmit data on them, encryption and authentication is required[@tanenbaum2003net].
+Due to the physical distance between source and destination, as well as the number of hops required for data to reach the destination, these networks typically have higher RTT and thus latency, and are also vulnerable to wire-tapping and packet inspection, meaning that in order to securely transmit data on them, encryption and authentication is required[@tanenbaum2003net].

 #### TCP, UDP, TLS and QUIC

-TCP (Transmission Control Protocol), UDP (User Datagram Protocol), and QUIC (Quick UDP Internet Connections) are three key communication protocols utilized in the internet today.
+TCP (Transmission Control Protocol), UDP (User Datagram Protocol), and QUIC (Quick UDP Internet Connections) are three key communication protocols utilized on the internet today.

 TCP has long been the reliable backbone for internet communication due to its connection-oriented nature.
 It ensures the guaranteed delivery of data packets and their correct order, rendering it a highly dependable means for data transmission.
 Significantly, TCP incorporates error checking, allowing the detection and subsequent retransmission of lost packets.
 TCP also includes a congestion control mechanism to manage data transmission seamlessly during high traffic.
-Due to to these features and it's long legacy, TCP is widely used to power the majority of the web where reliable, ordered, and error-checked data transmission is required[@postel1981tcp].
+Due to these features and it's long legacy, TCP is widely used to power the majority of the web where reliable, ordered, and error-checked data transmission is required[@postel1981tcp].

 UDP is a connectionless protocol that does not make the same guarantees about the reliability or ordered delivery of data packets.
 This lends UDP a speed advantage over TCP, resulting in less communication overhead.
 Although it lacks TCP's robustness in handling errors and maintaining data order, UDP finds use in applications where speed and latency take precedence over reliability.
 This includes online gaming, video calls, and other real-time communication modes where quick data transmission is crucial even if temporary packet loss occurs.[@postel1980udp]